Mar 7 03:24 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp3-4 (on a scale of 0-9) and will cover all of Iceland from 20:30.
-Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and above the city.
-In addition it covers the Faroe Islands and northern-mid Scandinavia.
+The current Aurora is a Kp1-2 (on a scale of 0-9) and will cover all of Iceland from 23:30.
+Viewed from Reykjavík, when active, the Aurora is positioned above the NNW horizon.
+When viewing the Aurora from the South Coast, seek higher ground and avoid mountains in a NNE-NNW direction where possible.

 Inactive